decentraland/documentation/content/player/blockchain-integration/buying-nfts.md

 Once an Order has been created on-chain, the asset will be listed for sale so that any user can buy it.

 When a user wants to buy an asset listed in the Marketplace, they have to allow the Marketplace Smart Contract to operate with their MANA first.
-This is done by signing a transaction in MetaMask or the user's Wallet.
+This is done by sending a transaction.
 Users can set an allowance for the amount of the asset they want to buy or a higher cap to continue using the Marketplace without changing it every time.
 We recommend using the Allowance cap by default.

 Any user with enough MANA, and with a not expired Order, can execute it and purchase the NFT if the value of the bought asset is lower than the allowance cap.
 An order is executed by calling the `executeOrder` function in the Marketplace Smart Contract.